asreview/asreview-wordcloud/README.md

 asreview --help
 ```

-It should list the 'wordcloud' modus.
+It should list the `wordcloud` subcommand.

 ## Basic usage